Noman549/Noman549/README.md

 - 👋 Hi, I’m @Noman549
-- 👀 I’m interested in web/app dedelopment .
+- 👀 I’m interested in web/app development .
 - 🌱 I’m currently learning about app developing .
 - 💞️ I’m looking to collaborate on ...